How to Choose the Right GPS Tracker for You -

 Like hardwired systems, Plug and Play GPS trackers get their power from your vehicle's electrical system, so they don't require batteries either.
 But there's no need for professional installation.
 For example, BrickHouse's new TrackPort plugs directly into the diagnostic port located on or below your vehicle's dashboard, and it's compatible with almost any car manufactured after 1996.

-Because they're connected to your car's onboard computer, Plug and Play GPS tracking devices also let you access some cool optional features as they become available in the software.
+Because they're connected to your car's onboard computer, Plug and Play GPS tracking devices also let you access some interesting optional features as they become available in the software.
 For example, you can get engine diagnostics like vehicle speed, distance driving, maintenance reports, etc., and even immobilize your car remotely if it's stolen.
 Real-time GPS trackers like the Spark Nano, the Livewire, and the TrackPort report immediately from almost anywhere.
 To access real-time information on your computer or mobile device, a small monthly fee is required.
 But don't worry, you can pay as you go.
 There are no annual contracts or long-term commitments to sign.
 Some people are interested in tracking a specific event that lasts only a short time—a spouse's business trip, for example.
 That's why BrickHouse Security offers the convenience of paying monthly without an annual commitment on every GPS tracker we sell.